Skip to content

 • Real or synthetic input.
 ComposeAutomator.inProcess() defaults to OS-level java.awt.Robot events.
 Swap in RobotDriver.synthetic(...) and AWT events go directly into the window hierarchy — useful when tests run in parallel and can't fight over OS focus.

-• Recording built in.
-Region capture via ffmpeg, plus window-targeted capture (ScreenCaptureKit on macOS, gdigrab on Windows, x11grab/portal on Linux).
-The AutoRecorder picks the right backend per call.
+• Recording and screenshots built in.
+Region capture, plus window-targeted recording and still screenshots where the platform exposes them (ScreenCaptureKit on macOS, Windows Graphics Capture on Windows, helper-driven Xorg/Xvfb and portal/PipeWire capture on Linux).
+The AutoRecorder and AutoScreenshotter pick the right backend.

 • JUnit-friendly.
 Drop-in extension and rule for JUnit 5 and JUnit 4 manage a per-test automator instance for you.